LokeshBoran/Shoppers/README.md

 * The arch. diagram does not cover high availablity for database instances.
 It is assumed that database base are up and running and a reachable from the docker containers.
 * No security measures have been taken.
 * Microservices have been designed to be idemopent (except inmemory database).
+* Minimal unit test have been written, though full `CatalogueController` has been tested.

 Please let me know if something else is needed.